MauroMombelli/mauromombelli.github.io/_posts/2018/2018-10-20-Anwser-to-nhoya.md

 Stick to main distribution, and remeber the problem is not to be violated, but how you respond to such violation.
 And yet again the packet manager system in Linux distro make much easier to be sure your whole system is updated; and there is no doubt the windows update system is feared by most people, I'm also wondering wht is windows doing during its update when I can literally install a full Ubuntu in the same time.

-# “Everyone can read the source code of Linux so it’s more secure”
+# “Everyone can read the source code of Linux so it’s more secure” is not true

 You are confusing MORE with "perfect".
 You are right that being open does NOT mean it is safe, but it has POTENTIAL to be more safe.